top of page

 Eligibility: Current high school sophomores, juniors, and seniors, including international students

 The Summer Exploration program offered by the University of Montana gives sophomores, juniors, and seniors the chance to live on the UM campus for 2 weeks and experience college life.
 You’ll pick one class from the summer catalog.
-For 2024, students could choose from Montana Habitats, CSI Missoula, Creating Your Own Narrative, and Environmental Ethics: Climate Change and Sense of Place.
+For past programs, students could choose from Montana Habitats, CSI Missoula, Creating Your Own Narrative, and Environmental Ethics: Climate Change and Sense of Place.
 These courses carry two college credits from the University of Montana.

-Dates: June 11 – 20, 2025
+Dates: June 11 – 20

 Location: University of Montana, Missoula, MT; Flathead Lake Biological Station, Polson, MT; UM’s Lubrecht Forest Field Site, Greenough, MT

-Application Deadline: Applications for 2025 will open in December 2024
+Application Deadline: Applications will open in December

 Cost: TBD